Manage models

 1. Create a new Juju controller

-This is only necessary if you have a Juju controller that does not have the login-token-refresh-url config option set to point at a running JIMM instance.
-Use the following command to check if your controller is configured.
+This is only necessary if you have a Juju controller that does not have the login-token-refresh-url config option set to point to JIMM.
+Use the following command to check if your controller is already using JAAS.

 juju switch <controller-name>